toluwaanimi/korapay-task/README.md

 Understanding the task was a vital part of the process for me.
 I spent time studying Stackoverflow Network on my browser, making sure I understand how things are handled and structured.

-I went through their rules are regulations to give me a better understanding of every single activity carried to aid a detailed implementation of the required task.
+I went through their rules aND regulations to give me a better understanding of every single activity carried out to aid a detailed implementation of the required task.

+---
+## Contributions

+---

+## Challenges